 Why license matters

-A valid free zone license defines business activity and tax classification.
+A valid free zone license defines your business activity and determines whether your income qualifies for tax benefits.

 Impact on compliance

-Incorrect licensing can lead to loss of tax benefits.
+Incorrect licensing can result in loss of tax benefits or regulatory penalties.

 Real World Tax Scenarios for Free Zone Companies